 But there is work to be done.
 Big bumbling creative work.
 Books.
 Publishing.
 Editing.
 Writing.
 Making movies for promotions.
 Driving on into the non-snow of my Austin life.
 The cats have brought a new hum and warmth to my life.
 The rumble and tumble for position on my chest at night as I read in bed.
 I am surrounded by love.
 I long for the breast to cuddle while drifting off to sleep, but for now, a purry comedy team performs tricks as I disconnect my mind from the river of do and be and write and sing.
 Drift.

 Snow.
 Mountains.
 Sister Sidney.
 I know too much aloneness and I become sad.
 Even doing something fun and thrilling, the emptiness can creep up on me.
 Skiing alone last year, I was happy and inspired.
 Also, tired.
 I know aging is beginning to slow my steps a bit.
 My stamina takes tiny hits with every passing month.
-I can feel my recover times more painfully, slowly, and ominous.
+I can feel my recovery times more painfully, slowly, and ominous.
 Like a hangover, when I don’t drink, but play two and a half hours of tennis.
 I take magnesium and ibuprofen.
 I praise Jesus in my hot tub.
 And now I revel in my companions and the skits and songs they prepare for me while I’m out.

 Entire creative shelves have been cleared by them.
 Swiped to the floor.
 I leave them.
 They were gathering dust.
 Now they gather it on the floor, where they can fall no more.
 The cats are equal opportunity scratch and smashers.
 I haven’t even let them into the best of all cat rooms, the screened-in porch.
 I’m giving them a little time to orient, map, destroy, take over.